 This review comes from someone who is coming from playing primarily electric guitar.
 But thanks to this model’s slim and uniquely contoured body, it’s a great solution if you’re used to electric playability.
 However, as some other players have noticed, the action is a little high on this guitar when it first arrives.
 This is something that can be corrected by a simple setup, though.

 All in all, we think the Ibanez AEWC400 is well worth buying.
-While we wish it has a solid top, it still offers surprisingly decent, crisp sound that projects well.
+While we wish it has a solid top, it still offers a surprisingly decent, crisp sound that projects well.
 But its greatest feature is its playability.
-You don't often see a contoured acoustic even at the highest levels of guitar manufacturing.
+You don’t often see a contoured acoustic, even at the highest levels of guitar manufacturing.
 But the AEWC400 specifically-designed comfort body makes it a worthwhile companion for even the longest of sets.
 Click here to check it out!